NTDLS/TightWiki/README.md

 :yum: TightWiki is a .netcore ASP MVC razor WIKI written in C# that sits on top of a SQL Server database.

-# :crossed_fingers:	Play with the latest dev build at http://TightWiki.com/
+:crossed_fingers: Play with the latest dev build at http://TightWiki.com/.
+If you want to edit, you can signup using google auth or native TightWiki login.

-:boom: You can play with the demo by signing up with with google auth or native TightWiki login.
+:eyes: Or check out the full wiki [documentation](https://tightwiki.com/Wiki%20Help%20::%20Wiki%20Help) to learn about the engine functionality.

 :boom: Also be sure to check out the screenshots below the feature list...